 This was made by Samuel Bentham.
 Further, the machine was made more better and efficient by James Nasmyth in the 18th century (1836).

-Shaper machines are best suited for a small job and for surface composed of straight-line elements and for batch production.
+Shaper machines are best suited for a small job and for surfaces composed of straight-line elements and for batch production.

 As time passed over the year’s we now have the most advanced form of the shaper Machine which is a CNC shaper machine.

-Shaper Machine is a type of single point cutting tool in which the tool moves back and forth over the workpiece through a ‘quick return mechanism’ or crank-slider mechanism for the machining of flat surfaces and to get all types of surface finishes.
+A shaper Machine is a type of single-point cutting tool in which the tool moves back and forth over the workpiece through a ‘quick return mechanism’ or crank-slider mechanism for the machining of flat surfaces and to get all types of surface finishes.

 The shaper machine is very well suited for machining complex configurations like deep internal slots and different contours.

-Shaper machine is popular because of the ease of the operation, short setup time, and inexpensive tooling.
+Shaper machine is popular because of the ease of operation, short setup time, and inexpensive tooling.

 The principle parts of the shaper machine are as follows: